Price Range: $

 For four years Antonio Ziantoni worked with Anthony Genovese of Rome's two-Michelin starred Il Pagliaccio and even with England's Gordon Ramsey.
 For his own venture, he chose Trastevere - a...
 Read More

-- Recommended as Best Restaurants Because: Antonio Ziantoni and team are going places so get on the bandwagon early!
+- Recommended as Best Restaurants Because: Antonio Ziantoni and team already boast one star in the Michelin guide and are going places so get on the bandwagon early!

 - Best for Romantic Dining Because: Fine dining without being stuffy, Zia is perfect for a special romantic outing.

 - Recommended as Best Value Because: Not many places in Rome afford this quality for under 60 euro.